hyperledger/identus-mediator/docs/architecture/README.md

 ### Mediator Database

 The Mediator Database stores data related to the Atala PRISM Mediator.
-It contains the following tables:
+It contains the following collection:

 - **User Accounts**: for storing user account information of mediated agents.